AndreaMercatanti/AndreaMercatanti.github.io/index.md

 # Publications
 ## Peer-reviewed Articles
-- **A Regression Discontinuity Design for ordinal running variables: evaluating Central Bank purchases of corporate bonds**. with F. Li, : <a href="https://tanelimakinen.github.io" style="font-weight:normal">T. Makinen</a> [T. Makinen](https://tanelimakinen.github.io), and A. Silvestrini. _The Annals of Applied Statistics_.
+- **A Regression Discontinuity Design for ordinal running variables: evaluating Central Bank purchases of corporate bonds**. with F. Li, <a href="https://tanelimakinen.github.io" style="font-weight:normal" color="black">T. Makinen</a> [T. Makinen](https://tanelimakinen.github.io), and A. Silvestrini. _The Annals of Applied Statistics_.
 Forthcoming.
 - **Identifying types in contest experiments**. with F. Fallucchi and J. Niederreiter. _International Journal of Game Theory_.
 Forthcoming.
 - **The role of financial factors for European corporate investment**.
 (2019) with T. Makinen and A. Silvestrini. _Journal of International Money and Finance_, Vol. 96.
 - **Do debit cards decrease cash demand?: Causal inference and sensitivity analysis using Principal Stratification**.
 (2017) with F. Li. _Journal of the Royal Statistical Society: Series C (Applied Statistics)_, Vol. 66.